Extremis: Plot

 Stark arrives in Texas in the middle of a teleconference with his board of directors, rejecting their requests that he resign as CEO of his company and take a head technician title instead.
-Tony also argues that Stark Industries, having invented a revolutionary cell phone and connection method, no longer needs the government's funding.
+Stark argues that Stark Industries, having invented a revolutionary cell phone and connection method, no longer needs the government's funding.
 The conference ends at a crossroad.
 Arriving at Futurepharm, Stark learns that the intended receiver of the Extremis dose is currently unknown due to an inability to hack Killian's computer.
-Using Stark Industry's new prototype phone, Tony emails Killian's entire hard drive to be hacked by one of his employees, and, to distract Maya, jets her and himself to San Diego to talk with their old friend and teacher, Sal Kennedy.
+Using Stark Industries's new prototype phone, Stark emails Killian's hard drive to be hacked by one of his employees, and, to distract Hansen, jets her and himself to San Diego to talk with their old friend and teacher, Sal Kennedy.

 Meanwhile, the three men from the slaughterhouse arrive at the FBI field office.
-While Kennedy, now a futurist following nature and an idealistic way of life, harangues Tony and Maya on their military work and thus-far-failed promise, Mallen sets the FBI office on fire using his new biological powers.
-Maya catches the story on the news, realizing that the terrorists are in fact using Extremis and causing casualties of over 50 civilians.
-Back in the van, Mallen tells his compatriots that he is only getting started.
+While Kennedy, now a futurist following nature and an idealistic way of life, harangues Stark and Hansen on their military work and thus-far-failed promise, Mallen sets the FBI office on fire.
+Hansen catches the story on the news, realizing that the terrorists are using Extremis.
+In flight back to Texas, Hansen tells Stark that Extremis is a military nanotechnology serum created in an attempt to recreate the Captain America Super-Soldier Serum.

-In flight back to Texas, Maya tells Stark Extremis is a military nanotechnology serum that was another attempt to recreate the Captain America Super-Soldier Serum, and that the new formula interfaces with the brain's 'repair center' and directs the body to rebuild itself from scratch as if it were all wound tissue to be replaced.
-Stark receives a call from his employee, which reveals that Killian gave Extremis to local terrorists.
-Realizing the threat, Tony drops Maya off at Futurepharm, and departs.

-Iron Man tracks the terrorists' van from above via body heat scans and tears it in half with a non-lethal repulsor ray.
-Mallen instantly recovers, and after refusing to surrender peacefully, engages Iron Man in a brutal fight.
-Throughout the battle, it becomes obvious that Mallen's new abilities far surpass the processing speed and durability of Iron Man's armor.
-Suffering severe injuries and damage to his armor, Iron Man and the police manage to repulse Mallen, though civilian casualties are present.
+Iron Man tracks the terrorists' van from above and tears it in half with a non-lethal repulsor ray.
+Mallen recovers, and after refusing to surrender peacefully, engages Iron Man in a brutal fight.
+Throughout the battle, it becomes obvious that Mallen's abilities far surpass the processing speed and durability of Iron Man's armor.
 Mallen flees, leaving Stark trapped beneath a burning car with his armor at zero power.
-Stark saves himself and the car's passengers by raising his armor to 1% power by drawing from the flames' thermal energy, though he is forced to rely on the police to remove the car from atop his body.
+Stark saves himself and the car's passengers by drawing from the flames' thermal energy to reactivate his armor.